 Phage infection in liquid cultures was performed to assess infection dynamics.
 Due to the complex developmental cycle of Streptomyces, standard one-step growth curves could not be performed.
-We instead inoculated liquid cultures with spores of Streptomyces and let them germinate for approximately 7 h before adding the phages to a multiplicity-of-infection (MOI) from 0.1 to 10.
-For the S. venezuelae phages, infection was performed in flasks and OD{450} was used to estimate cell density.
-In contrast, S. coelicolor was cultivated in microtiter plates, and cell growth was monitored using continuous backscatter measurements.
+Instead, we cultivated S. coelicolor and S. venezuelae in microtiter plates in presence of phage challenge, and cell growth was monitored over a 24 h time period using continuous backscatter measurements.
 In both cases, phage titer was measured over time to estimate the production of phage progeny.